Chili Pepper Cookies – An Airbrush Tutorial

 - Make the yellow and green peppers the same way and let the cookies dry overnight.

-- Add a green stem to each chili pepper and let them dry for a few hours.
+- Add a green stem to each of the chili pepper cookies and let them dry for a few hours.
 (Sorry but, I didn’t get a picture of this step.)

 Do you see the shadows on the background board?
 That is the side you need to airbrush with a color that is a little darker than the icing color.